neurostuff/compose-docs/docs/tutorial/ibma_reward.md

 accessible yet, but enough knobs to do some legitimate work.
 This tutorial builds a complete image-based meta-analysis (IBMA) end to end: 16 candidate studies found, 12 retained through PRISMA screening and eligibility, 19 statistical maps selected, and a Stouffers meta-analysis run in the cloud.
-Every screenshot is from a real run on `staging.synth.neurostore.xyz`.

-The emphasis throughout is on **the steps where IBMA differs from coordinate-based meta-analysis (CBMA)**.
-If you have run a CBMA in Compose before, the curation flow will look familiar — but three steps behave differently in ways that will silently ruin your analysis if you skip them.
+I'm assuming many of you are familiar with the general workflow of a CBMA; so I will place emphasis on **the steps where IBMA differs from coordinate-based meta-analysis (CBMA)**.
+The curation flow will
+look familiar — but some steps are meaningfully different.
 They are flagged **▲ IBMA-SPECIFIC** below.

 ---

-## 0. Why IBMA, and what it costs you
+## 0. CBMA vs IBMA: poor and big data versus rich and small data

 A CBMA takes the *peak coordinates* a paper reports — a handful of `(x, y, z)` rows that survived the authors' threshold.
 An IBMA takes the *whole statistical map*: every voxel,